SSRN Home Search and Download Papers Browse Abstract and Paper Submission Subscribe to Networks View Briefcase Top Papers Top Authors Top Institutions

 Abstract

-I begin by showing that respondents who express traditionally racist views (on segregation, interracial marriage, and inborn racial abilities) tend to support greater income redistribution.
-Traditional racists also tend to oppose free-market capitalism and its consequences, wanting the government to guarantee jobs for everyone and to fix prices, wages, and profits.
-Next, I report a similar pattern for those who express intolerance for unpopular groups on the 15 Stouffer tolerance questions (regarding racists, homosexuals, communists, extreme militarists, and atheists).
+I first show that respondents who express traditionally racist views (on segregation, interracial marriage, and inborn racial abilities) tend to support greater income redistribution.
+Traditional racists also tend to oppose free-market capitalism and its consequences, wanting the government to guarantee jobs for everyone and fix prices, wages, and profits.
+Next, I report a similar pattern for those who express intolerance for unpopular groups on the fifteen Stouffer tolerance questions (regarding racists, homosexuals, communists, extreme militarists, and atheists).
 Those who express less tolerance for unpopular groups tend to favor income redistribution and oppose capitalism.

 Then I present the results of six full latent variable structural equation models.
 The latent variables traditional racism (Model 1: r=.27) and intolerance (Model 2: r=.31) predict the latent variable income redistribution.
 Similarly, the latent variables traditional racism (Model 3: r=.33) and intolerance (Model 4: r=.36) predict anti-capitalism.
-Controlling for education, income (log), gender, and age in Models 5 and 6, the effects of the racism and intolerance predictors on redistribution and intolerance are somewhat reduced in size, but remain significant.
-Thus the preference against income redistribution, for example, is not just the result of income or education; rather, the data are consistent with racism and intolerance continuing to play a significant role in explaining the support for income redistribution and anti-capitalism.
+Controlling for education, income (log), gender, and age (Models 5 and 6), the effects of the racism and intolerance predictors on redistribution and intolerance are reduced, but remain significant.
+Thus the preference against income redistribution, for example, is not just the result of income or education - rather, the data are consistent with racism and intolerance continuing to play a small, but significant role in explaining the support for income redistribution and anti-capitalism.
+The data are broadly inconsistent with the standard belief in the social psychology literature that pro-capitalist and anti-redistributionist views are positively associated with racism.

-I then preliminarily explore alternative hypotheses, showing that in the 1996 General Social Survey, compared to anti-redistributionists, strong redistributionists have about two to three times higher odds of reporting that in the prior seven days they were angry, mad at someone, outraged, sad, lonely, and had trouble shaking the blues.
+I then explore an alternative hypothesis, showing that, compared to anti-redistributionists, strong redistributionists have about two to three times higher odds of reporting that in the prior seven days they were angry, mad at someone, outraged, sad, lonely, and had trouble shaking the blues.
 Similarly, anti-redistributionists had about two to four times higher odds of reporting being happy or at ease.
 Not only do redistributionists report more anger, but they report that their anger lasts longer.
 When asked about the last time they were angry, strong redistributionists were more than twice as likely as strong opponents of leveling to admit that they responded to their anger by plotting revenge.
 Last, both redistributionists and anti-capitalists expressed lower overall happiness, less happy marriages, and lower satisfaction with their financial situations and with their jobs or housework.

 Further, in the 2002 and 2004 General Social Surveys anti-redistributionists were generally more likely to report altruistic behavior.
 In particular, those who opposed more government redistribution of income were much more likely to donate money to charities, religious organizations, and political candidates.
-Those who wanted the government to promote more income leveling were less likely to be generous themselves in their charitable donations and some other altruistic behaviors.
+The one sort of altruistic behavior that the redistributionists were more likely to engage in was giving money to a homeless person on the street.

 Keywords: Dominance, SDO, Racism, Intolerance, Capitalism, Altruism, Charity, Emotions